 normal extraverted type.

 needs and requirements; and this is just his weak point, for the tendency of his type has such a strong outward direction

 that even the most obvious of all subjective facts, namely the condition of his own body, may quite easily receive inadequate

 The body is not sufficiently objective or 'external,' so that the satisfaction of simple elementary

 requirements which are indispensable to physical well-being are no longer given their place.
 The body accordingly suffers,

 to say nothing of the soul.
 Although, as a rule, the extravert takes small note of [p.
-420] this latter circumstance, his intimate domestic circle
+420] this latter circumstance, his

-he at once sees "imagination" at work.
+In others he at once sees "imagination" at work.